 As per QW 407.2, “The procedure qualification test shall be subjected to PWHT essentially equivalent to that encountered in the fabrication of production welds, including at least 80% of the aggregate times at temperature(s)”.

 The production weld described in the question is to undergo a PWHT of 12.5 hours.
 The PWHT time adopted in procedure qualification is 10 hours, which is 80% of that required in production weld.
-Hence, the condition of QW 407.2 is satisfied.
+Hence, the ‘80%’ requirement of QW 407.2 is satisfied.

-The PQR cited in the question meets this requirement too.
+The PQR in question thus meets the requirement of QW-407.2 too.

 Hence, the PQR in question is good enough to support the WPS described therein.
 The answer given in the Interpretation is also, therefore, “yes”.